snizzleorg/spectral/production.md

 ---
 Produced by Dance 4

-Supported using public funding by the National Lottery through Arts Council England.
+Supported using public funding by the National Lottery through Arts Council England

 Supported by Tanzfabrik Berlin